JamesABaker/JamesABaker/README.md

 I'm James.
-I use computers to explore and engineer data. 💻📊 He/Him
+I use computers to explore and build data. 💻📊 He/Him

 ## 👨‍💻 Work history